 Guiyang, Guizhou.
 (Photo: China Aid)

-Reported in Chinese by Qiao Nong.
+Reported by Qiao Nong.
 Translated by Carolyn Song.
 Edited in English by Ava Collins.

-China Aid reports abuses, such as those experienced by Christians in Xinjiang, in order to stand in solidarity with the persecuted and promote religious freedom in China.
+China Aid reports on religious freedom abuses, such as the detentions and house church raids in Xinjiang, in order to expose these events and promote human rights and rule of law in China.

 China Aid Contacts

 Cell: (432) 553-1080 | Office: 1+ (888) 889-7757 | Other: (432) 689-6985